Server Rendering

 -

-.
-Take note of the observed differences. -
+Build your application using npm buildthen start it usingnpm start.
+Take note of the observed differences.

 -

-(opens in a new tab) and use it to serve the staticout
+Install serve(opens in a new tab) and use it to serve the staticoutdirectory.

 2 Task Tracker